Multitasking, High Resolution, and Other iOS Features

 Implementing a Multitasking-Aware OpenGL ES App

 Your app can continue to run when a user switches to another app.
-For an overall discussion of multitasking on iOS, see App States and Multitasking in App Programming Guide for iOS.
+For an overall discussion of multitasking on iOS, see App States and Multitasking.

 An OpenGL ES app must perform additional work when it is moved into the background.
 If an app handles these tasks improperly, it may be terminated by iOS instead.
 Also, an app may want to free OpenGL ES resources so that those resources are made available to the foreground app.